 The correspondence consists primarily of family news exchanged between immediate and extended family members, including a series of love letters between William Minot and Louisa Davis Minot (1820s) and between their son, Francis Minot and his wife Sarah Parkman Blake.
 There are also series of letters to Julia Minot from her mother Louisa in the 1840s, letters from Francis Minot to his parents and his sisters, Mary and Julia, while living in Paris, and a series of letters written from Sarah Parkman Blake to her mother in 1856-7 that had been sewn together.
 Although the letters were separated due to preservation concerns their order has been retained.

-(NB.
-It is important to differentiate between Julia Minot, daughter of William Minot and Louisa Davis Minot, and her niece, Julia Minot (daughter of Francis Minot and Sarah Parkman Blake), who later married Felix Rackemann.)
+(Note: It is important to differentiate between Julia Minot, daughter of William Minot and Louisa Davis Minot, and her niece, Julia Minot (daughter of Francis Minot and Sarah Parkman Blake), who later married Felix Rackemann.

 For letters from Louisa Davis Minot to Catharine Maria Sedgwick, see Series I.